Top Home Remedies For Chronic Back Pain

 hot-cold-therapy

+Topical ointments and creams provide a convenient and fast acting way to manage back pain.
 There is a variety of topical pain relief ointments and creams available in the market.
 Applying them can provide temporary pain relief.
-Pain relief creams produce a cooling or warming sensation that can distract from pain.

 Proper footwear plays a vital role in keeping the body’s alignment right and reducing strain on the back.
 Shoes with high heels, poor cushioning and poor arch support can contribute to back pain.
 You should wear supportive shoes with good fitting, and proper cushioning, especially during walking and exercise.